ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 </p>

 <p>
 What happens next depends on the likelihood.
 With respect to the crude rates that already contain a lot of information (i.e., they are based on large population sizes), our inferences will not be sensitive to our prior skepticism; the likelihood will overwhelm the prior, and the posterior probability for \( \eta_{i,t} \) will be centered right on the crude rate \( r_{i,t} \).
 The smaller the population is, the more our inferences will be sensitive to our prior skepticism.
-That skepticism is saying 'I think the systematic risk here is more like the overall mean \( \mu \), and less like the crude rate'.
+That skepticism is saying 'I think the systematic risk here is probably more near to the overall mean \( \mu \) than the crude rate alone indicates'.
 This is the 'shrinkage' to the mean that hierarchical models often impose on estimates.
 </p>

 <p>